younas-bangash/global.hackathon/Teams/Insomnia/ABOUT.md

 <b>Petra Stručić</b>

-As beginner programer I has hope to take new experience at Koding hackathon.
+I'm a beginner programer and has hope to take new experience at Koding hackathon.

 <b>Fakhrizal Leksa</b>